How soon can I register with Student Accessibility Services (SAS)?

 How do my professors find out about my accommodations?

 Any student at DSU who is approved for reasonable accommodations will be given an Accommodation Letter.
 The letter does not contain any private or confidential information; instead, it simply lists the student’s name and the specific accommodations they qualify for.
 It is the student’s responsibility to provide a copy of this letter to each of their professors and anyone else who will be providing an approved accommodation.
 When providing the letter, the student to explain which accommodations they plan to use in the class.
-The letters are renewed each semester to ensure that students can provide the most up-to-date accommodation information to their professors.
+The letters are renewed each semester to ensure that students receive the most appropriate accommodations.

 When should I contact SAS?